-Where staff are interacting with children online, they will continue to follow our existing staff behaviour code of conduct and the IT acceptable use policy.

-Staff will continue to be alert to signs that a child may be at risk of harm online, and act on any concerns immediately, following our reporting procedures as set out in section 3 of this addendum.

-We will make sure children are signposted to sources of support and know how to report any concerns they have,
+- (a) When staff interact with children online, they will follow the staff behaviour code of conduct and the IT acceptable use policy. - (b) Staff will be alert to signs that a child may be at risk of harm on-line, and act on any concern immediately, and follow our reporting procedures as set out in section 3 of this addendum. - (c) We will make sure children are signposted to sources of support and know how to report any concerns a child has.